 Don’t Do it: When you have arthritis in your neck or spine, carpal tunnel syndrome, or an injury in the lower back.

-So, these were some yoga poses that prove yoga for everyone.
-However, if you are a yoga trainer or professional, it is recommended to opt for a yoga teacher training course.
+So, these were some poses that prove yoga for everyone.
+However, if you are a trainer or professional, it is recommended to opt for a yoga teacher training course.